 Wear comfortable shoes as the tour will include some walking.
 Don't forget about water, sun protection, mosquito repellent, and snacks if you get hungry fast.

-This trip is suitable for kids older than 6 years.
+This trip is suitable for families with kids older than 6 years.

 The trip is easy.
 It will include some walking, but there will be no serious activity.

 The trip is organised by the Insitute of Travel and Tourism of The Gambia (ITTOG) in collaboration with Ninki Nanka Encounters (NNE).

 ITTOG specialises in hands-on training mainly in the Travel and Tourism sectors with special emphasis on travel agency, tour operations, tour guiding, ground operations, events management, entrepreneurship/business skills development, responsible/sustainable tourism, community-based tourism, and general tourism business management.

 NNE Foundation is a small, new Gambian charity and UK community interest company (CIC) working towards the responsible development of the Ninki Nanka Trail as a community-based tourist destination.